 However, computer software developed by and in the possession of a public body has been held not to be a record under the FOIA, since computer software is an instructional form which is an integral part of computer operation and not a writing used to record information or ideas.
 1979-80 Op.
 Att'y Gen. 255, 264-65 (1979); see also Farrell, 209 Mich.
-App. at 17 (noting that the requested computer records did not require the public body's software to be "utilized or released"); City of Warren v.
+App. at 17 (noting that the requested computer records did not require the public body's software to be "utilized or released").
+In 1996, after the decision of Farrell, the Michigan legislature incorporated its interpretation into statute.
+See Mich.
+Comp.
+Laws Ann. § 15.232(i), as amended by 1996 P.A.
+553 ("Public record does not include computer software.").
+But see City of Warren v.
 City of Detroit, 261 Mich.
 App.
 165, 680 N.W.2d 57 (2004) (formula for calculating water rates kept by city on computer disk is not software and therefore is not exempt under FOIA).
-The recent amendments to FOIA have incorporated this interpretation into the statute.
-See Mich.
-Comp.
-Laws Ann. § 15.232(i) ("Public record does not include computer software.").

 Photographs such as mug shots are also public records.
 Patterson v.
 Allegan Cty.
 Sheriff, 199 Mich.
 App.
 638, 502 N.W.2d 638 (1993).
 Telephone bills for calls to and from the mayor's home and office, even though prepared by a private company, are public records.
 Detroit News, Inc. v.
-City of Detroit, 22 Med.
-L. Rptr., 2028 (Mich.
+City of Detroit, 204 Mich.
 App.
-1994).
+720, 516 N.W.2d 151 (1994).
 Likewise, tapes containing tax information developed by a municipality and used in performing the government's official function of property tax billing, are public records subject to FOIA disclosure, even though they are in the possession of a third-party contractor.
 MacKenzie v.
 Wales Twp., 247 Mich.
 App.
 124, 635 N.W.2d 335 (2001).

 Records are covered "regardless of physical form or characteristics." § 25-61-3(b).
 Computerized voter registration lists and applications for registration are "records."
 Att'y Gen. Jan.
 16, 1990 to Molpus.
 The 1996 legislation, codified as § 25-61-10(a), gives requesters the right to choose the format in which they want the records provided the body maintains the record in that format, and so overrules.
 Att'y Gen. April 17, 1991 to Lee.
 The requester's rights are qualified only by the agency's right to charge a reasonable fee.